Film review: X-Men: First Class (2011), directed by Matthew Vaughn

 Trying to reach some sort of conclusion of this review, it’s a good film.
 It hasn’t blown me away, and in parts I thought it was a bit slow, but it was very enjoyable.
 Perhaps more so if you like this genre of movie, but I think it works even if you haven’t seen X-Men before.
 It was made even more enjoyable because the last of the previews before it started was for Captain America, and seeing AND hearing Richard Armitage on a big cinema screen made me temporarily forget the headache I had carried around all day.

-In fact, when we were walking back to the car, the Squeeze said, “So the reason you want to see Captain America is because Guy of Gisborne’s in it?”
+In fact, when we were walking back to the car, Mr T said, “So the reason you want to see Captain America is because Guy of Gisborne’s in it?”
 My response was simply, “Duuuh?!”
 Can’t believe it’s taken him this long to figure that one out.
 Not as if I’m a comic book nerd who can’t wait to see a drawing come to life.
 With comic book movies, I’m afraid I’m terribly shallow.
 Captain America has Richard Armitage, X-Men Origins: Wolverine has Hugh Jackman, Iron Man has Robert Downey Jr., and X-Men: First Class has Michael Fassbender.
 That’s good enough for me.
 Pointed out, in a faint hope that it would make him more enthusiastic when I drag him to see Jane Eyre in September, that Magneto is playing Mr. Rochester.
 I think I’m more chirpy about that fact than he is.
 Such is life.

 4 out of 5 nuclear wars.